 I watched from the tree as the old woman knelt before the well.
-Then she peeled off the old skin that covered her face.
-When that grey mask fell, her golden hair broke forth like sunbeams, her eyes shone as bright as the stars, and her cheeks bloomed soft and pink as apple blossoms.
+She peeled off the old skin that covered her face and freed her golden hair from the grey wig.
+It broke forth like sunbeams!
+Her eyes shone as bright as the stars, and her cheeks bloomed soft and pink as apple blossoms.

-But oh, she was so sad.
-She wept bitterly and her tears rolled to the ground.
-They shone in the grass like pearls.
+Poor, darling girl, she was so sad!
+She wept bitterly, and her tears rolled into the grass.
+They shone like pearls.
 Pearls!
-I strained to get a better look.
-The bough cracked.
+I strained to get a better look, and the bough cracked.

 She leapt up like a doe who had just heard gunshot.
 Then she was gone.